msc94/coding_assistant/README.md

 ## Key Features

 -   **Agent Orchestration**: The Orchestrator agent coordinates tasks by delegating work to specialized sub-agents.
+-   **Planning Mode**: The orchestrator agent can make a plan with multiple milestones to tackle the task.
+-   **History Fixup**: A function to remove invalid trailing messages from the history.
 -   **Resume Functionality**: Resume work from a previous session.
 -   **Project-Specific Caching**: Conversation history is cached within a `.coding_assistant` directory in your project.
 -   **Flexible CLI**: Launch, control, and interact with agents from the command line.
+-   **Sandbox CLI**: A new CLI for the sandbox for a better developer experience.
 -   **MCP Server Integration**: Native support for MCP server toolchains (filesystem, fetch/web search, git, Tavily, etc).
 -   **Sandbox Security**: Landlock-based filesystem sandbox for secure task execution.